JuliaCI/PkgTemplates.jl/docs/src/developer.md

 end
 ```

-All three hooks are implemented:
+Validation and all three hooks are implemented:

+- [`validate`](@ref) makes sure that all required Git configuration is present.
 - [`prehook`](@ref) creates the Git repository for the package.
 - [`hook`](@ref) generates the `.gitignore` file, using the special [`gitignore`](@ref) function.
 - [`posthook`](@ref) adds and commits all the generated files.